TIBCOSoftware/tibco-streaming-samples/docker/ef-2node-ansible/ef-2node-ansible-app/src/site/markdown/index.md

 Refer to the **Welcome Guide > Activation in TIBCO Streaming and Model Management Server** page in the TIBCO Streaming documentation for more details on license activation.

-## Loading this sample in TIBCO StreamBase&reg; Studio
+## Loading this sample in TIBCO Streaming&reg; Studio

-To be able to run this sample in TIBCO StreamBase&reg; Studio please refer to [Using TIBCO Streambase Studio GitHub page](https://github.com/TIBCOSoftware/tibco-streaming-samples/blob/master/docs/studio.md).
+To be able to run this sample in TIBCO Streaming&reg; Studio please refer to [Using TIBCO Streaming Studio GitHub page](https://github.com/TIBCOSoftware/tibco-streaming-samples/blob/master/docs/studio.md).

 Below you can find a list of files this project is based on: